 During checkout, please indicate in the message field the name of the dog or cat you would like to sponsor.

-Buffi is a beautiful potcake dog from the Humane Society of Grand Bahama.
+Promise is a beautiful potcake dog from the Humane Society of Grand Bahama.
 “Potcakes” are the street dogs of the islands–so called because the people of the Caribbean islands have a tendency to toss the mixture of rice and peas that forms a cake in the bottom of the pot after cooking to the local street dogs.
-Buffi has heartworms and needs treatment to survive and get her chance at a forever family.
+Promise was picked up on the streets and brought to the shelter.
+She suffers from a grade 3 malocclusion (a severe underbite) that needs surgery.
+She was emaciated upon arrival here and suffering from advanced heartworm disease as well.
+Our doctors determined that the heartworm needed immediate treatment for Promise to survive and get her chance at a forever family.
 Heartworm treatment is serious for dogs — a dog with heartworm must be medicated on expensive antibiotics for a month at the beginning of treatment.
-The dog will then go in to the vet’s office for an injection of Immiticide (an expensive drug that is only produced in Europe and is hard to obtain).
-The dog remains hospitalized overnight for observation and then must be on crate rest for 30 days before receiving a second injection.
-Buffi has begun this expensive treatment, but needs your help to complete her course.
-HELP BUFFI today by sponsoring her here.
+The dog will then go in to the vet’s office for a series of injections after which time the dog must remain on strict crate rest.
+Following heartworm treatment, Promise will undergo oral surgery to help with her malocclusion.
+HELP PROMISE today by sponsoring her here.

 Shrek is the sweetest, most handsome boy you could ever meet!
 But Shrek has had a very hard life.
 As a puppy, Shrek had a home on the island of Grand Bahama.
 His owner neglected and abused he and his two siblings.
 At some point while with this owner, Shrek suffered a very serious trauma that resulted in a crushed pelvis and a fractured hind leg.
 His owner did not seek medical attention for him.
-A couple of years ago, a kind lady was visiting Grand Bahama from Austria and came across Shrek and his siblings, Fefe and Shadow.
-She saw their horrible state and the conditions in which they were living and contacted the Humane Society of Grand Bahama to see if they would take them in.
-HSGB took the 3 in and cared for them for a couple of years while trying to find them a future in the US.
-Shrek, Fefe and Shadow have now come to OutPaws and are in foster homes in Denver.
-We’ve had Shrek evaluated by our partners at Deer Creek Animal Hospital.
+A couple of years ago, a kind lady was visiting Grand Bahama from Austria and came across Shrek and contacted the Humane Society of Grand Bahama to see if they would take them in.
+In 2016, Shrek came to OutPaws in Denver for medical treatment.
+We had Shrek evaluated by our partners at Deer Creek Animal Hospital.
 His xrays are some of the worst we have seen.
-His left hip is horribly crushed and his right hip is also bad.
-The fractures in his left hind leg can be felt merely by feeling his leg.
-Shrek has great difficulty walking and can only stand for about 4 to 5 minutes.
-He experiences pain each and every day of his life, yet he is stoic, cuddly and loyal.
-We want to help Shrek as much as possible and our vets are going to conduct a series of surgeries to try to give him both relief from pain as well as some mobility.
-At the present time, there is no range of motion whatsoever in Shrek’s hind leg and hip.
-We will begin with an FHO to the left hip and then decide where to go from there.
-If you would like to help Shrek experience a life without excruciating pain where he may be able to stand and walk comfortably, donate today so that he can get the surgeries he needs.
+His pelvis was crushed and his left femur had been fractured in two places and rehealed improperly.
+Shrek has undergone two FHO surgeries to his hips over the last year and has been through a year of physical therapy.
+He continues to be on daily pain medications and to participate in hydrotherapy and swimming to try to improve his mobility.
+To help Shrek continue to the get the treatment he needs, sponsor him TODAY.